Help » Tips 'n tricks » How Clicky is different from other trackers »

 Domain validation

-By default, Clicky validates all incoming traffic against the registered domain and mirrors configured in your site preferences.
-Sub-domains of the main domain are automatically supported, but mirrors must be explicitly set for each root and sub-domain.
-The main reason is so that if someone copies your tracking code onto their site accidentally or maliciously, your data won't be impacted.
-This is a much bigger problem than you would ever expect, which is why this is our default.
+By default, Clicky validates all incoming traffic against the registered domain name as entered into your site preferences.
+Sub-domains are automatically supported, but any other domains also being tracked (e.g. a mirror) must be entered in the "additional domains" field.
+The main reason for validation is so that if someone copies your tracking code onto their site, accidentally or maliciously, your data won't be impacted.
+This is a much bigger problem than you would ever expect, which is why validation is on by default.

-You can disable domain validation in your site preferences, under the "Advanced" section.
+You can disable domain validation in your site preferences, under the "Advanced" section, but this should only be done as a last resort.

-If the code is installed correctly, the main reasons tracking may not work is if there's a typo in the domain, or if your site uses a restrictive referrer-policy header (or <meta> tag).
-If your site sets this header to "same-origin" or "no-referrer", then you must disable domain validation, or set the header to a less restrictive option if you are able.
-We recommend setting it to "origin-when-cross-origin", which means for external links from your site (and third party requests like our beacon), only the domain of your site will be passed through as the referrer, but no path or query data.
-This is the value we use on Clicky!
+As long as the correct code is installed, domain validation is usually the reason why tracking isn't working.
+And the two things that break domain validation are either a typo in your registration, or an overly restrictive referrer-policy header Opens in new browser tab.
+If your site sets this header to "same-origin" or "no-referrer", then you need to either disable domain validation, or set a less restrictive value.
+We recommend setting it to "origin-when-cross-origin", which means only the domain name of your site will be passed through in the referrer, without any path or query data.